alishazaee/prometheus-stack-k8s/Readme.md

 These resources provide additional information and in-depth documentation on Prometheus, Grafana, Helm charts, and Kubernetes.

 ## Contributing
 Contributions are welcome!
 If you have any ideas, suggestions, or improvements, feel free to open an issue or submit a pull request.
-Please refer to the [Contributing Guidelines](./CONTRIBUTING.md) for more information on how to contribute.

-## License
-This repository is licensed under the [MIT License](./LICENSE).
-Feel free to use and modify the codebase as per the terms of the license.